-German clarinetist and saxophonist Susanne Ortner is equally conversant in jazz, klezmer, and classical music.
+New Orleans based German clarinetist and saxophonist Susanne Ortner is equally conversant in jazz, klezmer, and classical music.

 The German Newspaper Augsburger Allgemeine states that she is “a musician par excellence, capable of moving you deeply“.
 Susanne is a graduate of the University of Augsburg.
 She previously taught German literature, language and music.

-She has performed in concert with numerous outstanding musicians such as accordionist/pianist Alan Bern, 1.
+In addition she has performed in concert with numerous outstanding musicians such as accordionist/pianist Alan Bern, 1.
 Concertmaster of the Berlin Philharmonics Noah Bendix-Balgley, multi-instrumentalist Vince Giordano, drummer Roger Humphries, accordionist Vladimir Mollov, pianist Tom Roberts, trumpeter Charlie Caranicas and others.

 Susanne is a serious researcher of Eastern European music, and offers Klezmer Workshops.
 Following an invitation by the University of Pittsburgh in 2006 she has been accompanying Pittsburgh area Holocaust Survivors at schools and Universities creating the musical framework for their stories.
 Besides master classes and lectures at the University of Pittsburgh, and Duquesne University, she instructed the klezmer band at the Agency for Jewish Learning, was the interim director of the Carpathian Ensemble at The University of Pittsburgh, and has been coaching the CMU/Hillel klezmer band.
 She currently holds an adjunct teaching position at Washington & Jefferson College.
 Susanne is the co-founder of the Three Rivers Klezmer Festival.

-She is the subject of the recent book “Living the Dream” – Für die Musik nach Amerika” (Wissner Verlag Augsburg, 2011), written by German Television journalist Helge Fuhst.
+She is the subject of the book “Living the Dream” – Für die Musik nach Amerika” (Wissner Verlag Augsburg, 2011), written by German Television journalist Helge Fuhst.

-She currently resides in Pittsburgh, USA.
+She currently resides in New Orleans, USA.

 „Susanne Ortner […] enchanted with her almost unbelievable witchcraft on the clarinet“ Aichacher Nachrichten